ricardobossan/cat-clicker/README.md

 * document build for this project, thinking about using it as a model later
 	* create, configure the gulpfile.js and document those steps
 	* don't creaste a dist task, because there's no need for a dist folder, as this is just a training project for
-	* Create a new `build basic" project, with build for src directory, gulp, browsersync, jasmine and ths dding it with [instructions](https://docs.npmjs.com/getting-started/updating-local-packages) for updating your npm packages everytime the `build basic` project is cloned, for a new basic project.
+	* Create a new `build basic" project, with build for src directory, gulp, browsersync, jasmine and the README.md file, modifying it with [instructions](https://docs.npmjs.com/getting-started/updating-local-packages) for updating your npm packages everytime the `build basic` project is cloned, for a new basic project, and for running the `dist` task, and also modify the gulpfile.js, with the `dist` task.
 -->

 # Project: Cat Clicker